-This degree meets the requirements for the SDA Professional Credential and may be combined with the California Clear Credential Program if desired.
+This degree meets the requirements for the SDA Professional Credential.
 The program is designed for part-time enrollment during the summers and is completed over a period of several years.

 Admission to the Master of Education Degree Program

 All potential students, including former Pacific Union College students, must apply for admission both to the college and to the M.Ed. program.